Donohuei/Supply-Chain-Management/README.md

 __Interact with the Smart Contract:__

-Once the contract is deployed, you can interact with it using the provided functions.
-In Remix, go to the "Deployed Contracts" section to see the deployed contract.
+- Once the contract is deployed, you can interact with it using the provided functions.
+In Remix, go to the ```Deployed Contracts``` section to see the deployed contract.
 You can expand the contract and use the available functions to register products, update their status, track transit, verify authenticity, and query product information.

 __Customize Access Control:__